ankitguptabk/PG-LIFE/README.md

    npm start
    ```

 ## Usage
 After completing the installation steps, open your browser and navigate to `http://localhost:3000` to start using the platform.
 You can register as a new user, browse PG listings, make bookings, and much more.
+The web app is also available at https://pglifestyle.wuaze.com/

 ## Contributing
 We welcome contributions to PG LIFE!
 To contribute, please follow these steps: